-In case you missed it, yesterday was International Yoga Day — a holiday established by the UN in 2014 with a goal of promoting physical, mental, and spiritual peace.
-Yoga is easy to integrate into your daily routine and can quickly make a real difference to your life.
+Yoga is well known for promoting physical, mental and spiritual peace.
+What's even better?
+It's easy to integrate into your daily routine and can quickly make a real difference to your life.

 Among the many positive effects it can have on your life, yoga has been proven to act as a powerful sleep aid.
 Yoga can help you work out your physical and mental stresses, putting your mind at ease just in time to wind down for bed and can help you experience better sleep night after night.

 Three Yoga Poses to Practice Before Bed

 From a seated position, bend forward from the hips, keeping your hands outstretched on the floor in front of you.
 Keep your weight back in your hips as you lower yourself to the ground, moving first down to your forearms, then to your forehead, and eventually to your chest.
 Stretch your arms out as far as they will reach.

 Beginning in the downwards-facing-dog pose, move your right foot to the outside of your right hand.
 Keep your front bent knee stacked over your ankle and both arms inside of your front bent knee.
 Staying on the ball of your back foot, extend it as far back as possible, drawing your kneecap up.
 Try to distribute your weight evenly across both of your hips, and if you are comfortable, lower down.
 Hold and repeat with your left side.